ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 {: .output}

 The reason that there are a few lines of output, is that a given image may have been formed by merging multiple underlying layers.
 Any layers that are used by multiple Docker images will only be stored once.
-Now the result of `docker images` should no longer include the `hello-world` image.
+Now the result of `docker image ls` should no longer include the `hello-world` image.

-### Running containers in the background and interactive access
+## Running containers in the background and interactive access

-Often, you will want to use containers to run specific commands, analyses or tasks (as we have seen with the "hello, world" example above).
+Often, you will want to use containers to run specific commands, analyses or tasks (as we have seen with the "hello-world" example above).
 Sometimes, however, you would prefer to have a container running and to get interactive access so you can run commands in the container yourself.
 You could, for example, be undertaking some data analysis using tools in the container but do not yet know the exact steps you want the analysis to take yet - you are exploring the data.

 For this to work, the container image has to have the software installed to support interactive access.
-Almost all of the images tht are based on Linux distributions will come with this software installed so of you pick, for example, an Ubuntu image then this will work.
+Almost all of the images tht are based on Linux distributions will come with this software installed so if you pick, for example, an Ubuntu image then this will work.

 First, we need to run the container as we did for `hello-world` with a couple of additional flags to do two things: